f1scher7/twoja-opinia/README.md

       -
 ## Author

-Maks Szyło - maksymilian.fischer7@gmail.com
+Maks Szyło maksymilian.fischer7@gmail.com

 ## License

 This project is available under the MIT License.
-Details can be found in the LICENSE.md file. jak to zmienic na html
+Details can be found in the LICENSE.md file.